 Early Electronic Television

-The First TV Set in Springfield, MO
+The First TV Set in Springfield, Missouri

 Almost all of the pre-1945 American sets were used in New York City, where electronic broadcasting began.
 A few were sold in Chicago, Boston, Philadelphia, Washington, and Los Angeles, where there were also stations.
 But this set was purchased by Granville Pearson Ward (better known as G P. Ward or G. Pearson Ward), a broadcasting pioneer in Springfield, MO.